Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most

 The official language in Malaysia is Malay.
 Often referred to as Bahasa – which translates to language – it is extremely similar to Bahasa Indonesia.

 I gained some basic knowledge for my trip to Bali.
 It’s amazing how easily bahasa can be learned.
 Especially since it’s written in Latin letters.

 Interestingly, there are still remains from Portuguese.
 For instance, sepatu for shoes or meja for table.
 But mostly there is a strong Dutch influence such as gelas for glass or handuk for towel.
 These words are also very similar in German.

-Then, everything related to time like hours and weekdays is deriving from Arabic.
+Then, everything related to time like hours and weekdays is derived from Arabic.
 As a language aficionado, I loved diving into these structures and enjoyed studying.

-Yes, Indonesian is actually one of the languages babbel offers.
+Yes, Indonesian is one of the languages babbel offers.
 As usual, the first lesson is free.
 It supplies you with the most important words to interact with people.

 Communication and Connection